 - Review websites to ensure they have up-to-date contacts

 - Ensure your new Office Bearers receive their TI Manuals for their new roles

 - Hold a changeover dinner to Thank the outgoing office bearers, and to welcome the incoming office bearers.
 Recognise their efforts, and willingness to volunteer!

-In a visit in the July 1 to October 31 period, and again in the January 1 to April 30 period, Area Governors are required to undertake a formal visit, and meet with senior club leaders to discuss club progress, and ways to enhance the experience of the membership, through any appropriate Club or District actions.
+In a visit in the July 1 to October 31 period, and again in the January 1 to April 30 period, Area Directors are required to undertake a formal visit, and meet with senior club leaders to discuss club progress, and ways to enhance the experience of the membership, through any appropriate Club or District actions.